IPPSR’s October Public Policy Forum focused on K-12 education’s future during and after the coronavirus pandemic.

 MSU’s Institute for Public Policy and Social Research, in partnership with Michigan State University’s Education Policy Innovation Collaborative (EPIC) are jointly tracking crisis responses across all 50 states.
 They have constructed a searchable set of data to reflect educational approaches across the nation.
 As states and educators made fast-moving changes, IPPSR and EPIC began following K-12 responses first across Michigan and later across the nation.

-This IPPSR Forum features Dr. Katharine Strunk, EPIC’s faculty director, to review that research.
+This IPPSR Forum featured Dr. Katharine Strunk, EPIC’s faculty director, to review that research.
 Keith Smith, Ph.D., superintendent of Kingsley Area Schools, and Nikolai Vitti, Ph.D., superintendent of Detroit Public Schools Community District, will speak to their districts’ experiences and share their unique perspectives.

 IPPSR, ippsr.msu.edu, is the center of public policy information and survey research at Michigan State University.
 It is the home of the Michigan Political Leadership Program, Office for Survey Research, State of the State Survey, State of the State Podcast, among a number of leading databases acclaimed by university faculty, researchers internationally and journalists.